-AYRO designs and produces zero-emissions vehicles and systems for campus mobility, last-mile delivery and micro distribution applications.
+AYRO designs and produces zero-emissions vehicles and systems for micro distribution, micromobility, and last-mile delivery applications.

-The AYRO Vanish is a low-speed electric utility vehicle that’s available in multiple configurations, including flat bed, heavy- and light-duty utility beds, and powered and non-powered van boxes.
+The AYRO Vanish is a utility low-speed electric vehicle that’s available in multiple configurations, including flat bed, heavy- and light-duty utility beds, van boxes, powered and non-powered food boxes.

-AYRO also coordinates with key partners Gallery Carts to develop specialized vehicle solutions like mobile hospitality units and the Electric Vaccine Vehicle.
+AYRO also coordinates with key partners to develop specialized vehicle solutions like mobile hospitality units and disaster response vehicles.